pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 1090
 01:01:56,120 --> 01:02:00,440
-The second norm is no social media till 16.
+The second norm is <mark style="background: #FF5582A6;">no social media till 16</mark>.

 1091
 01:02:00,440 --> 01:02:03,840
-Parents should say no and it's very hard to say no if your kid is the only one who is
+Parents should say no and it's very hard to say no if your kid is the only one who is not on a platform.

-1092
-01:02:03,840 --> 01:02:05,480
-not on a platform.

 1093
 01:02:05,480 --> 01:02:09,400